antimof/UxPlay/README.md

 * If you use the software-only (h264) video-decoding UxPlay option `-avdec`, it now works better than earlier, with the new default timestamp-based synchronization to keep audio and video synchronized.

-* For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin  to use its Broadcom GPU hardware for decoding h264 video.
+* For best performance, a Raspberry Pi **older than model 5** needs the GStreamer Video4linux2 plugin  to use its Broadcom GPU hardware for decoding h264 video.
 This needs the bcm2835_codec kernel module which is maintained outside the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the